-Let’s take a closer look at the Scarpa Zen’s four major benefits.
+Let’s take a closer look at Scarpa Zen’s four major benefits.

-The reason for the stiffness is that suede upper which has crisscrossed reinforced stitching which gives the shoe more support without having to add more layers of materials.
+The reason for the stiffness is that the suede upper has crisscrossed reinforced stitching which gives the shoe more support without having to add more layers of materials.

-Since the shoe is a neutral color is goes well with most color schemes, which may be important to some people.
-However, since the shoe is lighter in color, particularly the line of light grey/white leather along the toe rand, it is prone to getting dirty easily.
+Since the shoe is a neutral color it goes well with most color schemes, which may be important to some people.
+However, since the shoe is lighter in color, particularly the line of light grey/white leather along with the toe rand, it is prone to getting dirty easily.